 Cost: Saturday free performances outside the Wing; museum entry $15–$17, kids free; Sunday free

 Here's the scene: The streets are packed with families and lots of kids are wearing traditional clothes.
 Lion dancers prance through the neighborhood, performing at each storefront until the shopkeeper hands over a red envelope stuffed with cash.
 Pop, pop, pop!
 Long strings of firecrackers light up, babies wail and the air fills with smoke.

 The following weekend, on Sunday, Feb.
-9, the whole International District celebrates the New Year in a day-long festival with dragon and lion dances, martial arts performances and a children’s costume parade.
+9, the whole International District celebrates the new year in a day-long festival with dragon and lion dances, martial arts performances and a children’s costume parade.
 Find the full schedule here.
-“We are hoping people will come to the neighborhood to experience culture and food and they will leave with a positive experience.
+“We are hoping people will come to the neighborhood to experience culture and food and they will leave having had a positive experience.
 And hopefully, they will patronize these businesses again,” says Monisha Singh, events and programs manager for the Chinatown-International District Business Improvement Area.

 Tips and caveats: Because much of the fun is outside, you are at the mercy of the weather; and traffic is tough.
 If you arrive in the morning, try parking in the Uwajimaya garage (a $20 purchase at Uwajimaya buys you two hours of validated parking).
 Later in the day, take the bus, streetcar or light rail to the ID.
 And expect big crowds.
 You can put your kid on your shoulders, but it can be difficult to see performances.

-3. Most comfortable for young families: Bellevue Square
+3. Most comfortable for families with young children: Bellevue Square

 Where: Bellevue Square, 575 Bellevue Square (most of the action in the Center Court)